mpanighetti/dnd5e-rhythmancy/main.md

 Any other magically inclined student can potentially learn rhythmantic magic they come upon if they meet the following requirements:

 - They must already be able to cast a spell of the same level or higher using a feature or trait.
-- They must have proficiency in a musical instrument.
+- They must have Proficiency in a musical instrument.
 - They must either be taught by someone else who knows rhythmantic songs, or they must find a written copy of the spell and teach themself.

 #### Optional: Rhythmancy Spells for Other Classes

 By default, rhythmantic magic is only available on the bard spell list, through rhythmancy feats, or through training or self-teaching when a rhythmancy spell is discovered.
 However, the Game Master can optionally make any or all rhythmancy spells available for spellcasters if they wish.
-If the GM allows, anyone with the Spellcasting or Pact Magic feature, or a feat that allowing learning a spell, could potentially learn rhythmancy as a spell option using these features, as long as they also have proficiency in a musical instrument.
+If the GM allows, anyone with the Spellcasting or Pact Magic feature, or a feat that allowing learning a spell, could potentially learn rhythmancy as a spell option using these features, as long as they also have Proficiency in a musical instrument.
 With this option, the rhythmancy spell is learned in place of the existing spell when the feature is gained.

 ### Rhythmantic Training